ElusiveMind/probo-docker/README.md

 _Default: /bitbucket-webhook_
 The endpoint of the Bitbucket webhook.
 This is used in the path configured in your webhook on Bitbucket.

+**BYPASS_TIMEOUT**
+_Default: 0_
+A flag as to whether or not probo docker containers should timeout after a period of time.
+Setting this to 1 prevents container timeouts.

 **CM_INSTANCE_NAME**
 _Default: OSProboCI_
 The name of your ProboCI instance.
 This will be used as part of the context build string viewable on your code repository status screen.
 This should be different for each probo server you run and should be custom set for your instance.